jingyushi/jingyushi.github.io/_pages/life.md

 ### Basketball

 I love playing basketball!
-I play very causal pick-up games at LA fit and college rec.
+I play very causal pick-up games at LA fit and college recs.
 I have been playing for so many years that I don't even remember.
 I made a lot of friends on the basketball court!

 ### Music